Army general (Vietnam)

-General Võ Nguyên Giáp in 2015.
-He was nominally the first Vietnamese Army General ever, and is arguably the greatest General in the military history of Vietnam.
+General Võ Nguyên Giáp.
+He was the first Vietnamese Army General promoted, and is arguably the greatest General in the military history of Vietnam.

-As of October 20, 2024, the Vietnam People's Army has had 17 servicemen conferred the rank of Army General.
+As of November 4, 2025, the Vietnam People's Army has had 19 servicemen conferred the rank of Army General.

-There were two soldiers who were directly promoted to the rank of General without intermediaries: Võ Nguyên Giáp (1948) and Nguyễn Chí Thanh (1959).
+There were two servicemen who were directly promoted to the rank of General without intermediaries: Võ Nguyên Giáp (1948) and Nguyễn Chí Thanh (1959).

-Currently, there are 2 Army Generals in service, namely Phan Văn Giang, Minister of National Defense, and Nguyễn Tân Cương, Chief of the General Staff.
-Furthermore, there is one more Army General who remains active in politics, but is no longer serving in the army: President Lương Cường, who was formerly Director of the General Political Department.
+Currently, there are 3 Army Generals in service, namely Phan Văn Giang, Minister of National Defense, Nguyễn Tân Cương, Chief of the General Staff, and Nguyễn Trọng Nghĩa, Director of the General Political Department.
+Furthermore, there is one more Army General who remains active in politics, but is no longer serving in the army: Director of the Party's Propaganda and Mass Mobilization Department Trịnh Văn Quyết, who was formerly Director of the General Political Department.